-- In a dutch oven heat the olive oil and saute the onion and garlic until the onions are translucent.
+- In a Dutch oven heat the olive oil and saute the onions and garlic until the onions are translucent.

-- Add the cabbage and continue to saute, stirring frequently until the cabbage softens, about three minutes.
+- Add the cabbage and continue to saute, stirring frequently until the cabbage softens, about five minutes.

-- Add the tomatoes and chicken broth and and mix.
+- Add the tomatoes and broth and mix.
 Bring to a boil.

-- Place the rice in a serving bowl and toss, then serve.
+- Place in a serving bowl, toss, then serve.